mwalmsley/gz-jwst/README.md

 ## Data

-The most likely first surveys, selected simply by size, are
+The most likely first surveys, selected simply by size, are:

 - CEERS (including public data release v0.6, 200arcmin2)
 - JADES (190arcmin2, possibly including GOODS-N as well as GOODS-N if it's on MAST yet)
 - COSMOS-WEB (77arcmin2 now but 900arcmin2 from August)